apiato/documentation/docs/getting-started/responses.md

 1. Manually set it via the respective parameter in the `$this->transform()` call.
 Note that this will only set the `top level` resource key and does not affect the resource keys from `included` resources!
 2. Specify it on the respective `Model`.
-By overriding the the $resourceKey, (`protected $resourceKey = 'FooBar';`).
+By overriding $resourceKey, (`protected $resourceKey = 'FooBar';`).
 If no `$resourceKey` is defined at the `Model`, the `ShortClassName` is used as key.
 For example, the `ShortClassName` of the `App\Containers\User\Models\User::class` is `User`.

 #### For DataArraySerializer. {#resource-keys-for-data-array-serializer}

-By default the `object` keyword is used as a resource key for each response, and it's set manually in each transformer, *to be automated later*.
+By default, the `object` keyword is used as a resource key for each response, and it's set manually in each transformer, *to be automated later*.

 ### Error Responses formats {#error-response-formats}